 16. Long Face-Framing Tendrils

 Once you have the right cut, styling becomes crucial.
-These techniques are designed to amplify volume and create texture in hairstyles for shoulder length thin hair.
+These techniques are designed to amplify volume and create texture in shoulder length hairstyles for thin hair.

 17. Beachy Waves